TheAccidentalTeacher/Novel-generator-october-2025/RECIPES.md

 **What happened**: Large novels require lots of AI processing
 **Why**: Each chapter is generated individually with all the human-like complexity
 **Solution**: This is normal for sophisticated novels - grab some coffee!

+### Minor continuity issues in completed novel
+**What happened**: Small inconsistencies like character details, timeline gaps, or unfollowed plot threads
+**Why**: AI doesn't always track all details across many chapters
+**Solution**:
+- Enable "Continuity Guardian" mode for future generations
+- Use targeted chapter regeneration for specific problem areas
+- Generate "bridge scenes" to fill continuity gaps without rewriting entire chapters

+---

+## Advanced Features

+### Continuity Guardian Mode
+**When to use**: For proof-of-concept novels or when perfection is critical
+**What it does**: Adds real-time continuity checking during generation
+**How it works**:
+- AI maintains a "story bible" of established facts
+- Each chapter is cross-referenced against previous chapters
+- Automatic flagging of potential inconsistencies
+- Suggests fixes during generation rather than after completion

+### Targeted Chapter Regeneration
+**When to use**: When specific chapters have continuity issues
+**What it does**: Regenerates only problematic chapters while maintaining overall story flow
+**How it works**:
+- Identify the specific continuity issue
+- Regenerate that chapter with explicit continuity instructions
+- Maintain connections to surrounding chapters

 ---